DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 EAP (Extensible Authentication Protocol)

-- EAP is an AUTHENTICATION FRAMEWORK
+- EAP is an authentication FRAMEWORK
-- It defines a STANDARD SET of AUTHENTICATION FUNCTIONS that are used by the various *EAP METHODS*
+- It defines a STANDARD SET of authentication FUNCTIONS that are used by the various *EAP METHODS*
 - We will look at FOUR EAP METHODS:
     - LEAP
     - EAP-FAST
     - PEAP
     - EAP-TLS
-- EAP is integrated with **802.1X** which provides *PORT-BASED network ACCESS CONTROL*
+- EAP is integrated with **802.1X** which provides *PORT-BASED network access CONTROL*

-**802.1X** is used to limit network ACCESS for clients connected to a LAN or WLAN until they AUTHENTICATE
+**802.1X** is used to limit network access for clients connected to a LAN or WLAN until they AUTHENTICATE

-There are **THREE MAIN ENTITIES** in 802.1X:
+There are **three MAIN ENTITIES** in 802.1X:

 - SUPPLICANT : The device that wants to connect to the network
 - AUTHENTICATOR : The device that provides access to the network
-- AUTHENTICATION Server (AS) : The device that receives client credentials and PERMITS / DENIES ACCESS
+- Authentication Server (AS) : The device that receives client credentials and PERMITS / DENIES access

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5565e646-696f-4245-b1e5-d728fe0e3380)

 - LEAP (Lightweight EAP)
     - LEAP was developed by Cisco an an improvement over WEP
-    - Clients must provide a USERNAME and PASSWORD to AUTHENTICATE
+    - Clients must provide a username and password to AUTHENTICATE
-    - In addition, *MUTUAL AUTHENTICATION* is provided by both the client and server sending a CHALLENGE PHRASE to each other.
+    - In addition, *MUTUAL authentication* is provided by both the client and server sending a CHALLENGE PHRASE to each other.
     - DYNAMIC WEP KEYS are used, meaning that the WEP KEYS are changed frequently
     - Like WEP, LEAP is considered vulnerable and should not be used anymore

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0b9ecce2-4219-42d0-8275-086b92134cda)

-- EAP-FAST (EAP FLEXIBLE AUTHENTICATION via Secure TUNNELING)
+- EAP-FAST (EAP FLEXIBLE Authentication via Secure Tunneling)
     - EAP-FAST was also developed by Cisco
-    - Consists of THREE PHASES:
+    - Consists of three PHASES:
-        - A PAC (PROTECTED ACCESS CREDENTIAL) is generated and passed from server to client
+        - A PAC (PROTECTED Access CREDENTIAL) is generated and passed from server to client
-        - A secure TLS TUNNEL is established between the client and AUTHENTICATION server
+        - A secure TLS tunnel is established between the client and authentication server
-        - Inside of the secure (encrypted) TLS TUNNEL, the client and server communicated further to AUTHENTICATE / AUTHORIZE the client
+        - Inside of the secure (encrypted) TLS tunnel, the client and server communicated further to AUTHENTICATE / AUTHORIZE the client

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f17d6f7b-9f87-4cb2-be24-5d8c95dc0cfc)

 - PEAP (PROTECTED EAP)
-    - Like EAP-FAST, PEAP involves establishing a secure TLS TUNNEL between the client and server
+    - Like EAP-FAST, PEAP involves establishing a secure TLS tunnel between the client and server
     - Instead of a PAC, the server has a DIGITAL CERTIFICATE
     - The client uses this DIGITAL CERTIFICATE to AUTHENTICATE the server
-    - The CERTIFICATE is also used to establish a TLS TUNNEL
+    - The CERTIFICATE is also used to establish a TLS tunnel
-    - Because only the server provides a CERTIFICATE for AUTHENTICATION, the client must still be AUTHENTICATED within the secure TUNNEL
+    - Because only the server provides a CERTIFICATE for authentication, the client must still be authenticated within the secure tunnel
         - Example: MS-CHAP (Microsoft Challenge-Handshake Authentication Protocol)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0f9babe7-d86f-49c8-b732-20f31ea26437)

 - EAP-TLS (EAP TRANSPORT LAYER Security)
     - Whereas PEAP only requires the AS to have a CERTIFICATE, EAP-TLS requires a CERTIFICATE on the AS and on every single client
-    - EAP-TLS is the MOST secure wireless AUTHENTICATION method, but it is more difficult to implement than PEAP because every client device needs a CERTIFICATE
+    - EAP-TLS is the most secure wireless authentication method, but it is more difficult to implement than PEAP because every client device needs a CERTIFICATE
-    - Because the client and server AUTHENTICATE each other with DIGITAL CERTIFICATES, there is no need to AUTHENTICATE the client within the TLS TUNNEL
+    - Because the client and server AUTHENTICATE each other with DIGITAL CERTIFICATES, there is no need to AUTHENTICATE the client within the TLS tunnel
-    - The TLS TUNNEL is still used to exchange encryption KEY information (encryption methods will be discussed next)
+    - The TLS tunnel is still used to exchange encryption KEY information (encryption methods will be discussed next)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c6c57595-fd75-4761-8760-29fab8dbf698)